Brussels Things To Do With Kids

 11. Mini Europe

-Are you ready to see a small version of Europe?
+Are you ready to see a miniature version of Europe?
 Look no further than Mini-Europe, a theme park considerably scaled down from a typical European nation.

 Mini-Europe is an outdoor park in Brussels that showcases scale replicas of some of Europe’s most recognizable structures and sites.
 The park contains 350 models of well-known forms, places, and monuments from 80 cities in 30 nations, ranging from the Colosseum in Rome to the Eiffel Tower in Paris.

 You’ll get to see the iconic European landmarks without having to fret about jet lag or getting lost in strange cities.
-A park is a great option for a day out with the kids because it is also very family-friendly.
+A park is an excellent option for a day out with the kids because it is also very family-friendly.

 Despite its diminutive size, the park offers enough excitement and fun.
-It is a great approach to teaching kids about the history and architecture of several European nations, from the animation displays to the realistic noises and lighting effects.
+It is an excellent approach to teaching kids about the history and architecture of several European nations, from the animation displays to the realistic noises and lighting effects.

 Tickets to Mini-Europe are included with the City Card.